- Peaks of the Balkans

 The Albanian Alps, also known as the Accursed Mountains, are not part of the same mountain range as the Alps in Central Europe.
 The Albanian Alps are part of the Dinaric Alps, which are a mountain range that runs through the western Balkans.
 The Dinaric Alps are not as high as the Alps in Central Europe and their peaks are not as glaciated.
 However, they still offer a wide range of outdoor activities and beautiful scenery.
 They are dotted with rugged peaks, valleys, and flora and fauna.
 Although not as well-known as the Alps in Central Europe, the Albanian Alps are still a popular destination for hikers.

-In the Albanian Alps popular destinations are also the Valbona and Theth National Parks.
-Outdoor enthusiasts prise these parks for their beautiful natural scenery and outdoor activities such as hiking, climbing, and skiing.
-The Valbona Valley National Park is particularly popular for its stunning landscapes, crystal clear rivers, and flora and fauna.
+In the Albanian Alps, popular destinations are also the Valbona and Theth National Parks.
+Outdoor enthusiasts praise these parks for their beautiful natural scenery and outdoor activities such as hiking, climbing, and skiing.
+The Valbona Valley National Park is particularly popular for its stunning landscapes, crystal-clear rivers, flora, and fauna.
 The park features many hiking trails that offer great views of the surroundings and the possibility to see wild animals.

 Overall, the best parts of the Albanian Alps are its natural beauty and outdoor activities.
 The parks offer a wide range of activities for visitors of all ages and abilities, from easy walks to strenuous hikes, as well as opportunities to learn about the local culture, customs, and traditions of the population that lives in the area.